imjohsep/react-redux-starter-kit/readme.md

 ## Getting Started

+Whenever we clone a project to use in another project there is a lot of business we need to take care of to truly make the repo our own.
+This project is designed to make it easy for you to do that.

+## Cloning the Repo

+When you `git clone` this project be sure to add your project name on the end of the command like so:
+`git clone https://github.com/imjohsep/react-redux-starter-kit.git <my_project_name>`

+You will also want to break from the current git directory with `sudo rm -r .git`.
+Then just reinitialize git with `git init`.

+## Initializing the Package

-Run this at the root of the project and overwrite the package.json details that don't correspond to your new project.
+Run `npm init` at the root of the project and overwrite the package.json details that don't correspond to your new project.

-`npm init`

 Install all of your dependencies:

 `npm install`

+## Alternative Getting Started

+Run `yarn init` to reconfigure the package.json file.
+I prefer yarn to init our package because it asks to override more of the package details than npm; in addition to all of the performance improvements.

+Once our package.json file is updated we can `yarn install` the dependencies listed in the yarn.lock file.

-Start the app:
+## Start the App

 `npm start`